Code-Institute-Submissions/king-metric/README.md

 ## 5. Deployment 🚀

 Carlos developed this project using Gitpod’s IDE.
 He pushed all developments to the corresponding repository inside his GitHub account.

 He followed the steps below:

-1. He first created the repository inside his GitHub account. <a href="https://github.com/betahope/king-metric" rel="noopener" target="_blank">Repor URL</a>.
+1. He first created the repository inside his GitHub account. <a href="https://github.com/betahope/king-metric" rel="noopener" target="_blank">Repo URL</a>.
 2. He launched the project on Gitpod from the repository, using Gitpod's Chrome extension.
 3. He continued his work and development on Gitpod.
 4. He pushed all relevant and significant changes to the repository, from Gitpod, regularly.